mia-platform/crud-service/docs/60_Usage_Best_Practices.md

 #### Benefits

-- It provides real-time data streaming, allowing applications to consume data as it becomes available.
+- It provides data streaming, allowing applications to consume data as it becomes available during query execution.
 - It enables efficient processing and analysis of continuous data streams.
 - It can be useful in scenarios where immediate data updates are critical, such as real-time analytics or monitoring.